Katri is given the Outstanding Contribution to Undergraduate Education Award

 May Erlewine's album "Golden" won the "Jammie" of the year, and the "best Americana album of the year" in Grand Rapids, MI.
 GO May!
 And yes, Golden is epic.

 As to resurrection of an ensemble.... the Muse Ensemble is making a come back!
 We have a couple of concerts in the books already and promo pictures in the can.
 I can't believe I get to play with Kyoko and Eva again, I have really missed them.
 Our current repertoire will include the towering Goldberg Variations by Bach; having taken that journey once I can't wait to do it again!

 And then, the newest endeavor:

-This year I also I made some recordings and started my own youtube channel (thanks to pianist Tuomas Juutilainen for impromptu video shoot at the end of winter term, when we were both going nuts with schedules; Brad Phillips for asking me to play on a track with Jeff Daniels, Brian Vander Ark, May Erlewine, the Brad Phillips Roots Music Strings etc; and Andrew Bishop for writing beautiful music for an audible podcast and then asking me to play).
+Also in the works is my own youtube channel (thanks to pianist Tuomas Juutilainen for impromptu video shoot at the end of; Brad Phillips for asking me to play on a track with Jeff Daniels, Brian Vander Ark, May Erlewine, the Brad Phillips Roots Music Strings etc; and Andrew Bishop for writing beautiful music for an audible podcast and then asking me to play).
 So far my channel only has two little Finnish pieces for cello and piano, but more video is definitely in the works.